 Anchorage, Alaska’s largest city, is in the south-central part of the state on the Cook Inlet.
-It’s known for its cultural sites, including the Alaska Native Heritage Center, which displays traditional crafts, stages dances, and presents replicas of dwellings from the area’s indigenous groups.
+It’s known for its cultural sites, including the Alaska Native Heritage Center, which displays traditional crafts, stages dances and presents replicas of dwellings from the area’s indigenous groups.
 The city is also a gateway to nearby wilderness areas and mountains including the Chugach, Kenai and Talkeetna

 The northern lights can be seen from September to April with the best viewing in winter.